DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Background

 Compared to DTs considering all $\mathcal O(p|S_u|)$ possible splits, ERTs consider only $\mathcal O(ps)$ candidates while maintaining similar predictive accuracy.
-This shrink in candidate size makes ERT less sensitive to sample removal, and thus makes ERT outstanding for efficient machine unlearning.
+This shrink in candidate size makes ERTs less sensitive to sample removal, and thus makes ERTs outstanding for efficient machine unlearning.